MicrosoftDocs/data-tools/azure-data-studio/extensions/azure-cosmos-db-mongodb-migration.md

 1. Select **Test connection** to validate the credentials for the Azure Cosmos DB for MongoDB account.
 Select **Next** to navigate to the mapping of collections from the source to the target.

+    > [!IMPORTANT]
+    > Currently the extension doesn't support Private Endpoint enabled source or target MongoDB instances.
+    > - Configure the source MongoDB instance to allow connections from global Azure datacenters.
+    > - Add firewall exceptions to the Azure Cosmos DB for MongoDB vCore target account to permit connections from global Azure datacenters.
+For more information, see the [Azure Cosmos DB firewall configuration](/azure/cosmos-db/how-to-configure-firewall).
+    > - To locate the relevant IP range information download JSON from [global Azure IP address ranges](/azure/virtual-network/service-tags-overview#discover-service-tags-by-using-downloadable-json-files) and look for "DataFactory.<Target Cosmos DB Account Region>" within the JSON file.

 1. Choose either **Skip** or **Migrate** for each collection in the list of mappings.
 Collections that already exist in the target are automatically marked with an icon and set to **Skip** by default.
 Select **Next** to configure the Azure Database Migration Service (DMS).

     :::image type="content" source="media/azure-cosmos-db-mongodb-migration/collection-mapping.png" lightbox="media/azure-cosmos-db-mongodb-migration/collection-mapping.png" alt-text="Screenshot of the mapping of collections from the source to the target.":::